 Cycle Distance: 43km

 Day 4 Wedderburn

 Have a relaxing start to the day with coffee and breakfast on the veranda of your cottage.
 Watch the morning light colour the sounding tussock and hills.
 Today is a rest day off the trail to explore some of the other points of interest in the Maniototo area.
-There is the option of visiting Clachanburn Gardens, a Garden of National Significance (including the option of riding 40km to the gardens for anyone keen!)
-Alternatively enjoy a leisurely round of golf on the local course (clubs can be hired).
-Later in the afternoon we visit Naseby, 2000ft above worry level, where you can opt to try your hand at the ancient sport of curling on an indoor purpose built ice facility.
+We visit Clachanburn Gardens, a Garden of National Significance, and enjoy a guided tour of the garden**.
+Later in the afternoon we visit Naseby, 2000ft above worry level, where you can try your hand at the ancient sport of curling on an indoor purpose built ice facility.
 Enjoy a succulent meal of local ‘bio-farmed’ Provenance lamb at the Ancient Briton in Naseby before returning to Wedderburn.

 Day 5 Wedderburn – Waipiata

 Enjoy a leisurely ride from Wedderburn to Hyde (46km) today on the Otago cycle trail.
 Highlights of today’s bike ride include crossing the Maniototo Plains, visiting the rural art deco town of Ranfurly, following the Taieri River as it snakes around the Rock and Pillar Range, and crossing the unaltered stone bridge over Cap Burn, the 32m high Price’s Creek Viaduct and 152m long tunnel, to Hyde.
 We stay the night in Waipiata township at Tussock Lodge & the Waipiata Country Hotel and have a celebratory meal in the Waipiata Country Hotel.